midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 # i3-window-manager-setup

 This is a simple i3 setup.
 No fancy terminal or customized desktop features.
-Smart gaps, standard terminal, i3status bar, i3lock screen, menu, and cava.Cava is a bar spectrum audio visualizer for terminal (ncurses) or desktop (SDL).
+Smart gaps, standard terminal, i3status bar, i3lock screen, menu, and cava.
+Cava is a bar spectrum audio visualizer for terminal (ncurses) or desktop (SDL).

 **Installation:**